-- Drag and drop an image from a Finder window. - Choose Insert > Choose to navigate to the location where the picture is stored on your hard drive. - Click on the Media button in the toolbar, select iPhoto from the pulldown menu, and choose an image from your iPhoto library or from one of your iPhoto albums.
+- Drag and drop an image from a Finder window. - Select Insert > Choose to navigate to the location where the picture is stored on your hard drive. - Click on the Media button in the toolbar, select the Photos tab and choose an image from your iPhoto library or from one of your iPhoto albums.

 Once you have added the image, you can drag it to a different location or use the handles that appear around it to resize it (hold down the Shift key before you resize an image to constrain its proportions).
+Many Keynote themes include image placeholders which you can replace with your own images.
+To replace an image placeholder, drag an image from the Media browser until it is over the placeholder and a green plus sign appears, then drop the image into the placeholder.

-The Graphics Inspector can be used to customize the appearance of an image:
+The Graphic Inspector can be used to customize the appearance of an image:

-- Check the box next to Shadow to add a drop shadow.
-Use the controls to change the angle, offset, and set other options for the drop shadow. - Check the box next to Reflection to create a reflection effect.
+Check the box next to Shadow to add a drop shadow.
+Use the controls to change the angle, offset, and set other options for the drop shadow.

+- Check the box next to Reflection to create a reflection effect.
 Use the slider to change the opacity of the reflection. - Use the opacity slider to increase the level of transparency in the image.